-Historically, Native American Education is a rocky path.
-Many factors contribute to the Academic Achievement Gap that exists between Native American learners and their peers.
-Whether native students are dropping out, or stepping out, the result is the same, low employment rates, depressed economic development in Indian Country, separatism, and poverty.
-Our students need to leave high school with the knowledge and skills to succeed in careers, higher education, business, and life.
-The path is clear, we need teachers who are culturally competent to work with native students and impart to non-natives respect for the deep cultural roots of the US.
-It will take all of us working together at every level to ensure true equity in our schools.
+Historically, American Indian/Alaska Native Education is a rocky path.
+Many factors contribute to the Academic Achievement Gap that exists between American Indian/Alaska Native learners and their peers.
+Whether Native students are dropping out or stepping out, the result is the same, low employment rates, depressed economic development in Indian Country, separatism, and poverty.

-The native population is about 1.4% of the total population in Oregon.
-American Indian/Alaska Native (AI/AN) and Hawaiian students are potentially in every classroom and every district.
-Oregon is a national leader in adopting a comprehensive plan developed by native education leaders.
-The AI/AN Education State Plan aligns to the strategic goals and key efforts of the Oregon Department of Education.
-The 2015 plan focuses on eleven (11) educational objectives with accompanying strategies and measureable outcomes.
+The Native population is about 1.4% of the total population in Oregon.
+American Indian/Alaska Native (AI/AN) and Hawaiian Native students are potentially in every classroom and every district.
+Oregon is a national leader in adopting a comprehensive plan developed by Native education leaders.
+The

+2020-2025 AI/AN Student Success Plan aligns to the strategic goals and key efforts of the Oregon Department of Education.
+The 2020-2025 plan focuses on eleven (11) educational objectives with accompanying strategies and measureable outcomes.

-The Oregon Department of Education promotes active tribal communication through the Indian Education Advisor to the Deputy Superintendent.
-Executive Order 96-30
+The Oregon Department of Education promotes active Tribal communication through the Indian Education Advisor to the Deputy Superintendent.

 Executive Order 96-30 was issued by the Governor of the State of Oregon in 1996, it established State Government-to-Government Relations with the nine (9) federally recognized Tribes in Oregon.
 The purpose of the formal relationship was to improve services and develop avenues for consultation.
 Under EO 96-30 the